How to use the Gateway:

 can search for relevant funding opportunities by including keywords in the

 'Search the Gateway' search function.
 Entries can also be sorted alphabetically by scheme,

 call, theme and region, and chronologically by deadline.
 To see the

 details a specific opportunity, please click on the link in the

 "Call" column (you will be redirected to the call's webpage).

 Newton Fund opportunities (various)

-Various calls opening throughout the year funding activities including: capacity building, fellowships and mobility schemes; research collaborations and innovation partnerships to develop innovative solutions to development issues for Newton partner countries.
+Various calls opening throughout the year with funding activities including capacity building, fellowships, mobility schemes, research collaborations, and innovation partnerships to develop innovative solutions to development issues for Newton partner countries.